 A nonrefundable application fee is required.
-It is waived only for current GWU degree candidates, GWU graduates, McNair Program Scholars, and active duty military personnel.
+It is waived only for current GWU degree candidates, GWU graduates, McNair Program Scholars, & active duty military personnel.

-Completed Applications and all required credentials (including official Entrance Examination Scores) must be received by January 15, 2016 for admission to the program beginning in the fall semester 2016.
+Completed Applications & all required credentials (including official Entrance Examination Scores) must be received by December 1st, 2016 for admission to the program beginning in the fall semester 2017.
 This is an absolute deadline.